Academic Integrity Policy

 Overview

-• academic work is not falsified in any way
+• academic work and research are not falsified in any way.

 All academic and professional staff involved in learning, teaching and research are expected to display leadership in this area.

-The College desires to produce graduates that are grounded in the Christian faith, Christian worldview and the Scriptures and who will engage morally and ethically in: relationships, employment, innovation and creativity, and citizenship.
+The College desires to produce graduates who are grounded in the Christian faith, Christian worldview and the Scriptures and who will engage morally and ethically in: relationships, employment, innovation and creativity, and citizenship.
 This applies not only to the life of a graduate but to their academic work while a student of the College.
-Breaches of academic integrity undermine the integrity of the College’s awards and assessment processes, and damages the College’s reputation.
-It also reduces the effectiveness of a student’s experience at the College.
+Breaches of academic integrity undermine the integrity of the College’s awards and assessment processes, whilst reducing the effectiveness of a student’s experience at the College.

 Promoting Academic Integrity